Bisimulations Meet PCTL Equivalences for Probabilistic Automata: A novel strong bisimulation

 The proofs of Clauses 6 and 7 are straightforward. \end{proof}

-\section{A Novel Strong Bisimulation}
+\section{A novel strong bisimulation}

-This section presents our main contribution of the paper: we introduce a novel notion of strong bisimulation and strong branching bisimulation.
-We shall show that they agree with PCTL and PCTL$^{*}$ equivalences, respectively.
-As the preparation step we introduce the strong $1$-depth bisimulation.
+This section presents our main contribution of the paper: We introduce a novel notion of strong bisimulation and strong branching bisimulation.
+We shall show that they agree with $\PCTL$ and $\PCTL^{*}$ equivalences, respectively.
+As a preparation step we introduce the strong $1$-depth bisimulation.

-\subsection{Strong $1$-depth Bisimulation}
+\subsection{Strong \texorpdfstring{$1$}{1}-depth bisimulation}